A Guide to Filtering a WPF DataGrid Using FlexGrid

 FilterEditor – AND/OR Logic Filters

-The FilterEditor class allows users to apply their own conditional operator logic using AND/OR statements to create their own filters to apply on their datasets.
+The FilterEditor class enables users to apply their own conditional operator logic using AND/OR statements to create their own filters to apply to their datasets.
 This is similar to Microsoft’s CRM filter expressions, where users can set a filter based on conditional expressions.
-This type of filter is good when trying to filter a dataset across two or more sets of different criteria requirements, as each set of filter criteria can be linked through conditional operators by the end-user.
+This type of filter is good when trying to filter a dataset across two or more sets of different criteria requirements, as each set of filter criteria can be linked through conditional operators by the end user.
 The FilterEditor control represents a filter in the form of a tree.
 Tree nodes can be logical conditions "AND" and "OR" or a filter for a data source property.

 -

-Pros: Allows the user of conditional operator logic across sets of filters, and can be used on unbound grid.
+Pros: Allows the user of conditional operator logic across sets of filters and can be used on unbound grids

 -